Related Pages

 LEARNING:

-We hope you’ve enjoyed your winter break and have had a chance to catch up with family and friends and take some time to relax.
+We hope you’ve had a relaxing break over the Easter holidays.
 We are looking forward to sharing lots of exciting learning activities this term with the children.

 This term, Mrs Berkley will be teaching Wren class alongside Mrs Wiseman and Mrs Coduri-Dunn.
-Mrs Berkeley and Mrs Wiseman can be contacted via Dojo at any time and will respond during the school day to any messages sent, any messages sent after school hours may be read but not actioned until the next day.
+We can be contacted via Dojo at any time and will respond during the school day to any messages sent, any messages sent after school hours may be read but not actioned until the next day.

-In Maths, we will begin by exploring number and place value.
+In maths, we will be exploring fractions, position and direction and time.
 In both year groups, the children will be using a range of resources and concrete objects to support their learning and begin to build confidence and independence in solving problems.
-In year 1 we will primarily focus on understanding number to 10-ensuring we are confident with all our number bonds within and to 10 and can use these to help us solve problems.
+In year 1 we will primarily focus on ensuring we are confident with all our number bonds within and to 10 and 20 and can use these to help us solve problems.
 In year 1, the children will be building on their learning from last year to solve problems with numbers to 100.
 They will be applying their understanding of their number bonds to learn their number bond to 100 and practising how to add and subtract.
 They will also be looking at measurement his term.
-This term in maths, year 2s will also be learning about division and multiplication, along with measurement.
+This term in maths, year 2s will be learning about applying their knowledge to solve reasoning questions.

 In English both year groups will be developing their English skills through texts selected from the Write Stuff scheme, particularly benefiting from the vocabulary rich learning it provides.
-The first book of the term that we will be using to support the children’s creative writing is called ‘The Train Ride’.
-This will complement the learning in their transport topic.
+The first book of the term that we will be using to support the children’s creative writing is called ‘The House That Once Was’.
+This will complement the learning in their houses and homes topic.
 We will also be working on phonics and spellings alongside helping to encourage a love of reading.
 If children love reading, their writing improves alongside this and will enable them access to all other subjects including maths, topic and science.
 To help improve fluency and comprehension it is essential that books are read at home and reading records completed alongside this.

 PE will be on a Friday afternoon and children should come into school in PE kits on Fridays, please make sure your child is dresses appropriately for these lessons as Mrs Coduri-Dunn hopes to be outside with them when possible.
 Please can we take this opportunity to remind children than trainers should be worn for PE lessons to allow the children to move safely and successfully.

-PSHE will follow the no-outsiders scheme (‘Living in the wider world-the importance of respectable relationships’) along with some growth mind-set lessons to give children an insight into their own development and emotions.
+PSHE will follow the no-outsiders scheme will some reflected education sessions to give children an insight into their own development and emotions.

 Kind regards,